 Within the Gansu province of northwestern China lies the Jiayuguan Fortress.
 It creates either the beginning or the end of the Great Wall (depending on which direction you started from).
 It was the last outpost before entering the Gobi Desert and the last outpost during the Ming Dynasty (1368 – 1644).

 The fortress was built around the year 1372 and situated in between the legendary town of Kashgar to the west and Dunhuang to the east.
-It was a famous waypoint along the Silk Road and an obvious stop if you are traveling the historical route.
+It was a famous waypoint along the Silk Road and a prominent stop if you are travelling the historical route.

 The Fortress is surrounded by an inner and outer wall.
-The inner wall known as the “inner city” is where you will find some of the fort’s most significant buildings.
+The inner wall is known as the “inner city”, is where you will find some of the fort’s most significant buildings.
 These include the General’s Office and Wenchang Hall – a two-story pavilion in front of the inner city,

-Legends dating back to the creation of the fort state that the master architect of the fort was such an amazing mathematician.
-He was so amazing in fact that he estimated the exact number of bricks required to be 99,999.
-Questioning his judgment, the Official had doubts regarding the estimation so the designer added another brick.
-When Jiayuguan was finished … one brick remained.
-Today, this iconic brick is seen on top of the main entrance.
+Legends dating back to the creation of the fort state that the master architect of the fort was such a fantastic mathematician.
+He was so impressive, in fact, that he estimated the exact number of bricks required to be 99,999.
+Questioning his judgment, the Official had doubts regarding the estimation, so the designer added another brick when Jiayuguan was finished.
+One brick remained.
+Today, this iconic brick is seen on top of the Main Entrance.

-Jiayuguan fort is far from the desolated fortress is once was.
-It has become a very popular destination for domestic tourists (I didn’t see a single foreign tourist here) like all other historical sights in China.
-The history of the fort however, lives on.
-Workers dress in the same antique tinfoil armor and activities for tourists include archery, camel rides and even the chance to shoot a canon into the barren landscape surrounding the fort.
+Jiayuguan Fort is far from the desolated fortress it once was.
+It has become a very popular destination for domestic tourists (I didn’t see a single foreign tourist here) as all other historical sights in China.
+The history of the fort, however, lives on.
+Workers dress in the same antique tinfoil armour, and activities for tourists include archery, camel rides and even the chance to shoot a canon into the barren landscape surrounding the fort.